Pppp1116/content-license-policy/README.md

    - It is not just a re-upload, mirror, or read-through of the material or scripts; and
 2. **Proper attribution** is given as defined in Section 4; and
 3. The channel, site, or creator does **not**:
-   - Sell or bundle tweak packs based on this project;
+   - Sell or bundle tweak packs based on this Project;
    - Gate “preset bundles” or “full configs” derived from this work behind donations, memberships, or subscriptions.

-If you are unsure whether your use is non-commercial, assume that it is **not allowed** and request permission (see Section 11).
+If you are unsure whether your use is non-commercial, assume that it is **not allowed** and request permission (see Section 12).

 ---